eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/1-Use-the-built-in-interfaces-included-in-the-java.util.function-package-such-as-Predicate-Consumer-Function-and-Supplier.md

 ````

 ###Function
-This functional interface a function that accepts one argument and produces a result.
+This functional interface represents a function that accepts one argument and produces a result.
 One use for example, it's  to convert or transform from one object to another.
-Since it's a functional interface, you can pass a lambda expressions wherever a *Function* is expected.
+Since it's a functional interface, you can pass a lambda expression wherever a *Function* is expected.

 See the [API](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) to know the methods of this interface.